Wednesday, October 15, 2025

 “It was at this time that the commanders of the Idumeans got together privately, and took counsel about surrendring up themselves to the Romans.
 Accordingly they sent five men to Titus; and intreated him to give them his right hand for their security.
 So Titus thinking that the tyrants would yield, if the Idumeans, upon whom a great part of the war depended, were once withdrawn from them, after some reluctancy and delay, complied with them; and gave them security for their lives; and sent the five men back.
 But as these Idumeans were preparing to march out, Simon perceived it: and immediately slew the five men that had gone to Titus: and took their commanders, and put them in prison.
 Of whom the most eminent was Jacob, the son of Sosas.
 But as for the multitude of the Idumeans, who did not at all know what to do, now their commanders were taken from them, he had them watched; and secured the walls by a more numerous garrison.
 Yet could not that garrison resist those that were deserting.
 For although a great number of them were slain, yet were the deserters many more in number.
 These were all received by the Romans: because Titus himself grew negligent as to his former orders for killing them: and because the very soldiers grew weary of killing them: and because they hoped to get some money by sparing them.
 For they left only the populace; and sold the rest of the multitude, with their wives and children; and every one of them for a very low price: and that because such as were sold were very many, and the buyers very few.
 And although Titus had made proclamation beforehand, that no deserter should come alone by himself; that so they might bring out their families with them; yet did he receive such as these also.
 However, he set over them such as were to distinguish some from others; in order to see if any of them deserved to be punished.
 And indeed the number of those that were sold was immense.
 But of the populace above forty thousand were saved: whom Cæsar let go whither every one of them pleased.”

-I have a post on my SolaScripturaChristianLIberty blog about how Jewish tradition came to identify Christianity with Esau/Edom and how the Idumeans likely played a role in that even though their own presumed connection to Edom is dubious.
+I have a post on my SolaScripturaChristianLiberty blog about how Jewish tradition came to identify Christianity with Esau/Edom and how the Idumeans likely played a role in that even though their own presumed connection to Edom is dubious.

 Mark 8:3 refers to there being Idumeans among those who came to listen to Jesus so there were likely Idumeans in The Early Church right from Pentecost.
 Acts 8:1 refers to the Christians spreading throughout Judaea and Samaria following the Martyrdom of Stephen, Idumea is entirely part of Biblical Judah so it’s likely included in that since the NT never uses Idumea as a geographic term.
-And how James quotes Amos 9:11-12 in Acts 15:13-19 may have early on encouraged a poetic identification with Edom.
+And how James quotes Amos 9:11-12 in Acts 15:13-19 may have early on encouraged a poetic identification of The Early Christian Community with Edom.

 Also one can infer in this Josephus account that it’s not only the Idumeans who were trying to leave, he’s just putting a special focus on them.

-The English Translations of Josephus I use sometimes calls this figure Jacob and sometimes James, they are truly interchangeable.
+The English Translations of Josephus I use sometimes call this figure Jacob and sometimes James, they are truly interchangeable.
 And in my attempts to google what Sosas means the best I could find is that it’s likely derived from the Greek word for Save or Saved.
 So it could be a title for this James being the son of the family who brought about Salvation.
 In Hegesippus’s account when James is asked about Jesus he answers that Jesus is the Savior.

 Antiquities of The Jews was written decades later when Josephus had become more informed about a lot of things.
 That’s why when it refers to the execution of a Brother of Jesus who was called Christ it knows to identify him by that family relation rather than Sosas.